 Upon arriving in the U.S., he would look at us with those gorgeous chocolate eyes and say, “Ale machine” in Creole, while pointing his finger at my dusty white SUV.
 I would load him up and drive around town while his eyes were in complete bewilderment.
 He would giggle with excitement when a motorcycle sped by.
 And stare at the trees and the flowers.
 Everything was new and beautiful.
 He stood in breathtaking awe at the vastness of it.

 You could tell he could barely take it all in.
-Oh, all the joyous wonders.
+Oh, all the joyous wonders when we live a better day!

 And I wonder what has happened to me.
 Why do I fail to see the hand of God all around me?
 He moves the earth in perfect orbit around the sun.
 He gives provision to the wren and the cardinal.
 It is He who puts breath in my lungs.
 God’s goodness is right here amongst me.